Saskatoon students explore ridings on giant map of Canada - Saskatoon | Globalnews.ca

 READ MORE: Saskatoon students crunch for World Food Day

-A class of grades seven and eight at École Alvin Buckwold School explored their home ridings and others across the country.
+A class of Grades 7 and 8 at École Alvin Buckwold School explored their home ridings and others across the country.

 “We’ve seen more detailed version of the ridings and we’ve seen the districts inside too,” Grade 8 student Mubaraz Anwar said on Monday.